SCHOOL TRIP WORKSHOPS

 Curriculum Points:

-- the importance of recognising similarities and differences of
+- The importance of recognising similarities and differences of attitudes and cultures.

-- where people go in their leisure time and why they select their
+- Where people go in their leisure time and why they select their chosen destination(s).